quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

     * Output (json):
       * If the rating is submitted, return a success message
       * If the rating is not submitted, return an error message
+9. Get Nearby Stores - for Daters/AI
+    * Purpose: Allow a dater to get nearby stores
+    * Input (json):
+      * User location (string)
+    * Output (json):
+      * If the stores are found, return a success message
+      * If the stores are not found, return an error message
+10. Get Nearby Restaurants - for Daters/AI
+    * Purpose: Allow a dater to get nearby restaurants
+    * Input (json):
+      * User location (string)
+    * Output (json):
+      * If the restaurants are found, return a success message
+      * If the restaurants are not found, return an error message
+11. Get Nearby Activities - for Daters/AI
+    * Purpose: Allow a dater to get nearby activities
+    * Input (json):
+      * User location (string)
+    * Output (json):
+      * If the activities are found, return a success message
+      * If the activities are not found, return an error message
+12. Get Nearby Events - for Daters/AI
+    * Purpose: Allow a dater to get nearby events
+    * Input (json):
+      * User location (string)
+    * Output (json):
+      * If the events are found, return a success message
+      * If the events are not found, return an error message
+13. Get Nearby Attractions - for Daters/AI
+    * Purpose: Allow a dater to get nearby attractions
+    * Input (json):
+      * User location (string)
+    * Output (json):
+      * If the attractions are found, return a success message
+      * If the attractions are not found, return an error message
+14. Transfer Cupid Cash - for Cupids
+    * Purpose: Allow a cupid to transfer cupid cash
+    * Input (json):
+      * Cupid name (string)
+      * Amount (decimal)
+    * Output (json):
+      * If the transfer is successful, return a success message
+      * If the transfer is not successful, return an error message
+15. Get Cupid Cash Balance - for Cupids
+    * Purpose: Allow a cupid to see their cupid cash balance
+    * Input (json):
+      * Cupid name (string)
+    * Output (json):
+      * If the balance is found, return the balance
+      * If the balance is not found, return an error message
+16. Speech to Text - for AI
+    * Purpose: Allow AI to convert speech to text
+    * Input (json):
+      * Speech (mp3 file
+    * Output (json):
+      * If the speech is converted, return the text
+      * If the speech is not converted, return an error message
+17. Edit User profile - for all users
+    * Purpose: Allow a user to edit their profile
+    * Input (json):
+      * User (string)
+      * ...
+    * Output (json):
+      * If the profile is edited, return a success message
+      * If the profile is not edited, return an error message
+18. Get User Profile - for all users
+    * Purpose: Allow a user to see their profile
+    * Input (json):
+      * User (string)
+    * Output (json):
+      * If the profile is found, return the profile
+      * If the profile is not found, return an error message
+19. Get Dater Calendar - for Daters
+    * Purpose: Allow a dater to see their calendar
+    * Input (json):
+      * Dater name (string)
+    * Output (json):
+      * If the calendar is found, return the calendar
+      * If the calendar is not found, return an error message
+20. Get Manager Report - for Managers
+    * Purpose: Allow a manager to see a report
+    * Input (json):
+      * Manager name (string)
+    * Output (json):
+      * If the report is found, return the report
+      * If the report is not found, return an error message
+21. Get Cupid Requests - for Cupids
+    * Purpose: Allow a cupid to see available requests
+    * Input (json):
+      * Cupid name (string)
+    * Output (json):
+      * If the requests are found, return the requests
+      * If the requests are not found, return an error message
 22. Get Cupid Rating - for Cupids
     * Purpose: Allow a cupid to see their rating
     * Input (json):